centrifugal/centrifuge/_examples/custom_broker_nats/readme.md

 This example shows how to use custom Broker implementation based on [Nats](https://nats.io/) messaging server.
-Here Nats handles PUB/SUB stuff while history and presence information managed by Redis.
+Here Nats handles PUB/SUB stuff while presence information managed by Redis.

-Note that it's also possible to run this example without Redis at all (for example if you only need unreliable but insanely fast and scalable PUB/SUB without message recovery or presence features Redis provides) - just follow comments in `main.go` to disable Redis.
+Nats Broker does not support any methods related to publication history – it only provides at most once PUB/SUB.

 Start Nats server locally: